Richard Adler: Life and career

 Adler was born in New York City, the son of Elsa Adrienne (née Richard) and Clarence Adler.
 His mother was a debutante from Mobile, Alabama.
-Adler had a musical upbringing, his father being a renowned Jewish concert pianist, as well as teacher of such composers as Aaron Copland.
+Adler had a musical upbringing, his father being a renowned concert pianist, as well as teacher of such composers as Aaron Copland.
 He graduated from the University of North Carolina at Chapel Hill in 1943 and served in the U.S. Naval Reserve during World War II.
 After his Navy service he began his career as a lyricist, teaming up with Jerry Ross in 1950.
 As a duo they worked in tandem, both taking credit for lyrics and music.

 Adler and Ross years (1950–1955)

-After establishing their partnership, Adler and Ross quickly became protégés of composer, lyricist and publisher Frank Loesser.
-Their first notable composition was the song "Rags to Riches", which was recorded by Tony Bennett and reached number 1 on the charts in late 1953.
+After establishing their partnership, Adler and Ross quickly became protégés of composer, lyricist, and publisher Frank Loesser.
+Their first notable composition was the song "Rags to Riches", which was recorded by Tony Bennett and reached No. 1 on the charts in late 1953.

 At the same time Bennett's recording was topping the charts, Adler and Ross began their career in Broadway theater with John Murray Anderson's Almanac, a revue for which they provided most of the songs.

 Adler and Ross's second Broadway effort, The Pajama Game, opened in May 1954 and was a popular as well as a critical success, winning Tony Awards as well as the Donaldson Award and the Variety Drama Critics Award.
 Three songs from the show were covered by popular artists and made the upper reaches of the US Hit Parade: Patti Page's version of "Steam Heat" reached No. 9; Archie Bleyer took "Hernando's Hideaway" to No. 2; and Rosemary Clooney's recording of "Hey There" made it to No. 1.

-Opening almost exactly a year later, their next vehicle, Damn Yankees replicated the awards and success of the earlier show.
-Cross-over hits from the show were "Heart", recorded by Eddie Fisher, and "Whatever Lola Wants", by Sarah Vaughan.
+Opening almost exactly a year later, their next vehicle Damn Yankees replicated the awards and success of the earlier show.
+Cross-over hits from the show were "Heart" recorded by Eddie Fisher and "Whatever Lola Wants" by Sarah Vaughan.

-The duo had authored the music and lyrics for three great Broadway successes in three years, and had seen over a half-dozen of their songs reach the US top ten, two of them peaking at No. 1.
-However, their partnership was cut short when Ross died of leukemia in November 1955, aged 29.
+The duo had authored the music and lyrics for three great Broadway successes in three years, and had seen more than a half-dozen of their songs reach the US Top 10, with two of them peaking at No. 1.
+However, their partnership was cut short when Ross died of leukemia in November 1955 at age 29.

 Ross is believed to have died from complications related to the lung disease bronchiectasis.